Improving thermodynamic bounds using correlations: Demonstrations

-Because the system is effectively one-dimensional, the local mean velocity in the steady state is given by $\nu_\text{st}(x) = 1/(\tau_0 p_\text{st}(x))$, where $\tau_0$ is a constant with dimensions of time and $p_\text{st}(x)$ is the $L$-periodic steady state probability density.
+In the steady state, we have $J = v^\text{d} \tau$, where $v^\text{d}$ is the drift velocity.
+Because the system is effectively one-dimensional, the local mean velocity in the steady state is given by $\nu^\text{st}(x) p^\text{st}(x) = v^\text{d}/L$ where $p^\text{st}(x)$ is the $L$-periodic steady state probability density.
 In this case, we can thus reconstruct the local mean velocity from the trajectory data of the probe by taking a histogram of the probe positions.
-We then define the observable
+However, it should be noted that this local mean velocity is a coarse-grained quantity, the true local mean velocity entering \eqref{fpe} also depends on the state $i$ of the motor.
+We define the observable

-which is proportional to $\bar{z}$.
-Since the proportionality factor $1/\tau_0$ cancels in the Pearson coefficient, $Q$ and $\bar{z}$ are equivalent with respect to \eqref{TUR-corr}.
+which is proportional to $\bar{J}$.
+Since the proportionality factor cancels in the Pearson coefficient, $Z$ and $\bar{J}$ are equivalent with respect to \eqref{TUR-corr}.
 To asses the tightness of the various inequalities, we introduce the transport efficiencies

 Both of these quantities are smaller than unity and measure the magnitude of the average transport relative to its fluctuations and the dissipation.